QData/TextAttack/README.md

 ```

 ### Configuration
 TextAttack downloads files to `~/.cache/textattack/` by default.
-This includes
+This includes pretrained models,
-pretrained models, dataset samples, and the configuration file `config.yaml`.
+dataset samples, and the configuration file `config.yaml`.
+To change the cache path, set the
-Update `config.yaml` to change run-specific variables like the batch size
-for model calls and the sizes of TextAttack's various caches.
+environment variable `TA_CACHE_DIR`.

 ## Usage